Nativity-The Birth of Jesus Christ

-The people who wailed in darkness have seen a great light; those who lived in a land of deep darkness on them light has shine.
-For a child has been born for us, a son given to us; authority rests upon his shoulders; and he is named…
+The people who walked in darkness have seen a great light; for those who lived in a land of deep darkness on them, light has shone.
+For a child has been born for us, a son is given to us; authority rests upon his shoulders; and he is named…

 Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.

-I cannot tell you much about this miracle birth of the messiah, that you have not already heard throughout the years, of being told over and over again, how the “Great I AM” Jesus has come to live among us.
-A divine human and yet a fully human like you and I.
+I cannot tell you much about this miracle birth of the Messiah, that you have not already heard throughout the years, of being told repeatedly, how the “Great I AM” Jesus has come to live among us.
+A divine human and yet…. a fully human like you and I.

-This is how God intended it to be, a story that gets told for thousands of years, reminding us what a blessed birth it is, no matter… who tells the story about Jesus, God’s greatest gift to us!
+This is how God intended it to be, a story that gets told for thousands of years, reminding us what a blessed birth it is, no matter… who tells the story about Jesus, the Kingdom of God will come on earth, as heaven.

 We think of Jesus as “divine” at Christmas, but after Christmas, we focus on His teachings, the reason He came among us.
 He is the Jesus that cried with us, the Jesus that healed the crippled and made the blind see and the deaf to hear.”
 How His lessons and devotion changed the world.

 Was Joseph nervous?
 Did he say…but, my wife is having my baby, the Holy and Blessed one?

-I am sure Joseph and Mary were nervous, but they knew that all had been planned out for them and this was how it was suppose to be told.
+I am sure Joseph and Mary were nervous, but they knew, that all had been planned out for them and this was how it was supposed to be told.